History of MrBeast in Timeline

 October 29, 2021: Announcement of #TeamSeas Fundraising Challenge

-On October 29, 2021, Donaldson and Rober organized #TeamSeas, a YouTube challenge aiming to raise $30 million for ocean cleanup by January 1, 2022.
+On October 29, 2021, Donaldson and Rober organized the #TeamSeas challenge on YouTube, aiming to raise $30 million by January 1, 2022, for the Ocean Conservancy and The Ocean Cleanup.

-In November 2021, Donaldson uploaded "$456,000 Squid Game in Real Life!", a recreation of the Squid Game series, becoming one of the most-watched YouTube videos of the year.
+In November 2021, Donaldson uploaded "$456,000 Squid Game in Real Life!", a recreation of the Squid Game series, where 456 people competed for a $456,000 cash prize.
+It gained over 130 million views within a week.
+Vice criticized its misunderstanding of Squid Game's message.

 Loading Video...